croutweb/croutweb.neocities.org-archive/README.md

-# croutweb.neocities.org-archive
+# croutweb.neocities.org from November of 2024
-An archive (and recreation of older versions) of my neocities website!
+this is a recreation of the first revision of croutweb.neocities.org. it was pretty sloppy, and held together by ***A*** string.